-If you use someone else’s .msq file I do recommend you check the MSnS-E firmware version the .msq file was built on as you cannot always use a file built on one version of MSnS_E with a different version– it’s best to use the .msq files with the same version of the MSnS-E firmware that it was built on.
+If you use someone else’s .msq file, I recommend you check the MSnS-E firmware version the .msq file was built on.
+You cannot always use a file built on one version of MSnS_E with a different version– it’s best to use the .msq files with the same version of the MSnS-E firmware that it was built on.

 TunerStudio Configuration for MS-II B&G code